FiorixF1/fioriktos-bot/README.md

 ## Are my personal data permanently stored?

 No. When Fioriktos is removed from a group, the relative data will be automatically deleted after 90 days of inactivity, unless the bot is added to the group again.

-Recently we added the possibility for the users to inspect their data and remove them completely in one shot.
-This is done respectively by the special commands ```/gdpr download``` and ```/gdpr delete```.
-Be careful when using this function: the deletion of your data will happen without asking confirmation and is not reversible, so do it wisely.
-It is also possible to remove a specific sticker or gif from Fioriktos' memory: let's say some troll publishes a porn gif in your group.
-Instead of deleting it, reply to it with ```/gdpr flag```, this way the gif will be removed from the bot's memory and Fioriktos won't publish it again later.
-If the bot has administrator rights, it will also care about deleting the message from group history.
-The operation can be undone with ```/gdpr unflag```.

 ## What is assuring me that you won't read my private messages?